 I love the flavor of the traditional way this beef is prepared but sometimes have issues with the texture of flank steak.
 Anyone else?
 I know that ground beef isn’t exactly traditional Korean fare but it’s cheaper and you’re more likely to have it on hand.

 This pairs well with steamed broccoli.
-I’m not a huge rice lover so if you want a low carb option try eating this over a salad.
+I’m not a huge rice lover so if you want a low-carb option try eating this over a salad or cauliflower rice.
 It’s great!

 - 1/4 cup soy sauce